 Disclosures to individuals where credit reporting information is used to assess an application for credit

-Subsections 16(6) and 16(7) of Schedule 2 supports the operation of s 21P of the Act, which requires credit providers who refuse applications for consumer credit wholly or partially on the basis of credit eligibility information to provide the relevant individual(s) with a written notice.
+Subsections 16(6) and 16(7) of Schedule 2 supports the operation of section 21P of the Act, which requires credit providers who refuse applications for consumer credit wholly or partially on the basis of credit eligibility information to provide the relevant individual(s) with a written notice.
 Subsection 16(6) of Schedule 2 effectively extends this requirement to any application refusal where credit reporting information was accessed in the previous 90 days, avoiding complexity and ambiguity associated with the extent to which a refusal was ‘on the basis of’ certain pieces of information.

 Subsection 16(6) of Schedule 2 also includes a number of other matters the notice must include beyond those listed in the Act.
 The notice must explain that the individual can access their credit reporting information free of charge for the next 90 days, and how to request that information from a credit reporting body.
 It must also advise individuals that it is important to proactively check the accuracy of their credit reporting information – this statement may educate consumers and could indirectly help to address incorrect information within the credit reporting system.
 The notice must also provide information about the factors that are often considered when refusing credit applications.
 Some examples are listed, such as income, indebtedness, security of employment and previous credit history, but scope is left for credit providers to ensure the list reflects the factors they consider.
 Finally, the notice must also refer to the credit provider’s process for correcting the information they hold (credit eligibility information), and making complaints.